kuhumcst/texton/INSTALL.md

     $> sudo /opt/tomcat/latest/bin/shutdown.sh

-Add to classpath, create (or edit) the file /opt/tomcat/latest/bin/setenv.bin.
+Add "bracmat.jar" to classpath: create (or edit) the file /opt/tomcat/latest/bin/setenv.sh.
 For example

     CLASSPATH=$CLASSPATH:$CATALINA_HOME/lib/bracmat.jar

-If there are several java versions, create

-    $> sudo vi bin/setenv.sh
+(See below how to make bracmat.jar.)

-Enter the path to the version of java that tomcat must use, e.g.
+If there are several java versions, enter the path to the version of java that tomcat must use in setenv.sh, e.g.

     export JAVA_HOME=/usr/lib/jvm/java-11-openjdk-amd64

 Make the file executable

-    $> sudo chmod ugo+x bin/setenv.sh
+    $> sudo chmod ugo+x /opt/tomcat/latest/bin/setenv.sh

 ## Bracmat